On your phone? Turn it sideways for best viewing.

 Dr. Rosenberg's research, media coverage, and images are available at his website Jews of the Somme.

-To commemorate International Holocaust Remembrance Day, Dr. Rosenberg will present The Making of 'Who is a Jew?': A Tale of Two Cities and the Challenges of Bringing a Troubling Holocaust History Home on Wednesday January 26th at 6:30 p.m. online.
+To commemorate International Holocaust Remembrance Day, Dr. Rosenberg presented The Making of 'Who is a Jew?': A Tale of Two Cities and the Challenges of Bringing a Troubling Holocaust History Home on Wednesday January 26th at 6:30 p.m.
+Click the link above to see a recording of the program.